Turkey Swedish Meatballs

 Swedish Meatballs

-• Preheat oven to 425 degrees F. Spray a rimmed sheet pan with nonstick cooking spray and set aside.
+• Preheat oven to 425℉ (220℃).
+Spray a rimmed sheet pan with nonstick cooking spray and set aside.

-• In a large mixing bowl, soak 2 slices of bread in ¼ cup milk.
+• In a large mixing bowl, soak 2 slices sandwich bread in ¼ cup milk .

-• While the bread is soaking, heat a large nonstick skillet over medium heat, and melt 1 tablespoon of butter.
-Once the butter has melted, saute the onions and thyme leaves until the onion has just softened.
+• While the bread is soaking, heat a large nonstick skillet over medium heat, and melt 1 tablespoon unsalted butter.
+Once the butter has melted, add ¼ cup yellow onion (minced) and 1 teaspoon fresh thyme leaves and sauté, stirring often, until the onion has just softened.
+Remove the skillet from the heat.

-• Add the sauteed onions and thyme to the bowl with bread, along with the salt, pepper, allspice, and egg.
-Whisk or mix together until the bread falls apart and the ingredients are well combined.
+• Add the sauteed onions and thyme to the bowl with bread and mix until bread falls apart and the onion mixture has cooled slightly.
+To this mixture, add in 1 teaspoon kosher salt, ½ teaspoon black pepper, ¼ teaspoon ground allspice, and 1 large egg.
+Mix together until the ingredients are well combined.

-• Add the ground turkey to the mixture and using your hands, gently mix together until the seasonings are well distributed throughout the meat.
+• Add 1 pound ground turkey to the mixture and using your hands, gently mix together until the seasonings are well distributed throughout the meat.
 Be careful to not overwork your meatballs, to prevent tough meatballs.

-• Bake the turkey meatballs for 25 minutes, or until they reach an internal temperature of 162-165 degrees F. (They will continue to rise a few degrees as they rest after baking.)
+• Bake the turkey meatballs for 25 minutes, or until they reach an internal temperature of 162-165℉ (73-74℃).
+(They will continue to rise a few degrees as they rest after baking.)

 Swedish Meatball Sauce

-• Bring gravy to a boil and then reduce heat to medium-low.
-Add in half and half and simmer for 10-15 minutes or until sauce is thick, whisking often.
+• Slowly whisk in 2 cups low-sodium chicken stock until incorporated.
+Season with 2 sprigs fresh thyme, ½ teaspoon black pepper, ½ teaspoon kosher salt, and ½ teaspoon grated nutmeg.
+Bring gravy to a boil and then reduce heat to medium-low.
+Whisk in in 1 cup milk and simmer for 10-15 minutes or until sauce is thick, whisking often.

 Notes